ArananT/Paintball_Arcade_Game/ReadMe.txt

 What is the game: Arcade Style Space Paintball minigame where you fight enemies trying to takeover the galaxy

-How To Play: To play this game you use your W, A, S and D keys to move around as well as space to fire paintballs, you can also collect different items that give you special power ups
+How To Play: To play this game you Move around [W:forward, S:Backward, Q:Left, E:Right, A:Rotate Counter Clockwise, D: Rotate Clockwise] and Shoot [space] enemies.
+You are also able to collect items and powerups to aid you throughout the game

 Items: Once you have collected 5 of one item a special power up will be added for a few seconds
 	Heart: Player heals one hit point (up to a maximum of 3)
-	Shield: Player becomes invincible for 5.0 seconds Paint Bucket: Paint bucket covers an enemy's field of view for 5.0 seconds causing it to be 	unable 	to fire or target the player
+	Shield: Player becomes invincible for 5.0 seconds Paint Bucket: Paint bucket covers all enemies' field of view for 5.0 seconds causing it to be 	unable 	to fire or target the player

 Enemies: There are 3 different enemy types in the game
 	Shooters: Spaceships that patroll around space and stop and target the player when in range 	and start shooting at them